Jul 23, 2018

 Our education program currently has 19 education partners and has reached an estimated 15,000 students across the world.
 By working with our education partners many of our students have won state science fairs, published peer-reviewed papers, given talks at international conferences on their research, and been awarded college/university scholarships.
 You can see a full list of current education partners on our Education Partners web page.

 Do you want to become an LCO education partner?

 We are looking for people and groups with interesting, engaging, and innovative ideas for educational projects in astronomy.
 If you have a really good idea that you think is appropriate for LCO, we will be happy to discuss that possibility with you and even help you get your project started.

 We are looking for:

 - Projects that make use of LCO’s unique capabilities, which include our global network of telescopes and scheduling software.
 Projects which involve monitoring of astronomical events or following up on recent astronomical discoveries are particularly suitable.

 - Medium-sized or large groups.
-If your audience size is less than ~20, please consider joining with another education partner.
+If your audience size is less than ~20, you may have a more structured experience by joining another education partner's existing program.

 - Formal or informal education projects.
 Projects are not limited to ones directly related to school curriculum.
 Original research projects involving students and purely science communication projects are also of great interest.